Maria Medby Tollefsen

 NORWEGIAN ACADEMY OF MUSIC – OSLO

-Gro Shetelig, pianist, is Professor in Aural training, up to 2017 at the Norwegian Academy of Music, Oslo (now professor emerita), and at the Arctic University in Tromsø, teaching Aural Skills, Rhythmic Training and Aural Methodology.
+Gro Shetelig is Professor Emerita in Aural training, 1974 - 2017 at the Norwegian Academy of Music, Oslo, and 2017-2020 at the Arctic University in Tromsø, teaching Aural Skills, Methodology and Musicianship, incl.
+Rhythmic Training for the Master program in Aural training pedagogy.

 She has published four textbooks in aural skills, and is co-author in the Scandinavian co-project, “Listen to Scandinavia” based on works by 20th century Nordic composers, with two CDs (abridged version in English).